The Suns by the numbers

 And whether or not we in the outer with our lifelong, sentimental allegiance to a time long lost choose to judge how and why they go about it doesn’t really matter in the slightest.

-Matt Webber is a former lawyer-turned-author of three-soon-to-be-four books, a presenter on 91.7 ABC Gold Coast, a once busy cricketer, and a fuzz-blues guitar aficionado who surfs when he can.
+Matt Webber is a former lawyer turned author, a presenter on 91.7 ABC Gold Coast, a once busy cricketer, and a fuzz-blues guitar aficionado who surfs when he can.
 Melbourne-bred but Sydney-raised he now calls SE Queensland home.
 Matt wrote about the Suns first year as an AFL club in his book House of the Rising Suns (Random House).
-The Roar welcomes Matt as an expert columnist.